ngrok/ngrok-docs/docs/cloud-edge/modules/mutual-tls.md

 This example assumes you have an x509 private key and certificate encoded as PEM files called `client-key.pem` and `client-cert.pem`, respectively.
-The certificate must be signed by one of the CA certificates you provied to the Mutual TLS module.
+The certificate must be signed by one of the CA certificates you provided to the Mutual TLS module.

 Run `curl` with the following command: